 However, fierce competition in the U.S. apparel industry and any further merchandise goof-ups can cost the company its market share.
-If the revenue per square foot remains at the current levels through to the end of the Trefis forecast period, there can be 10% downside to our price estimate.
-On the other hand if Urban Outfitters carry forward the improvement in its product mix, taps lucrative U.S. and international markets for expansion, and builds a strong omni-channel platform, the figure can improve.
-If the revenue per square foot increases to $980 by the end of Trefis forecast period, there can be 5% upside to our price estimate.
+If the revenue per square foot remains at the current levels through to the end of the Trefis forecast period, there can be 5% downside to our price estimate.
+On the other hand if Urban Outfitters can carry forward the improvement in its product mix, taps lucrative U.S. and international markets for expansion, and builds a strong omni-channel platform, the figure can improve.
+If the revenue per square foot increases to $800 by the end of the Trefis forecast period, there can be 5% upside to our price estimate.

-Urban Outfitters Inc. is a leading lifestyle specialty retail company that operates under its Urban Outfitters, Anthropologie, Free People, Terrain and BHLDN brands, and sells collections of fashion apparels, accessories and home goods in inviting and dynamic store settings.
+Urban Outfitters Inc. is a leading lifestyle specialty retail company that operates under its Urban Outfitters, Anthropologie, Free People, Terrain, and BHLDN brands, and sells collections of fashion apparels, accessories, and home goods in inviting and dynamic store settings.
 Its core strategy is to provide unified store environments that establish emotional bonds with the customer.
 It also operates a wholesale segment under the Free People and Leifsdottir brands.
 In addition to retail stores, the company offers its products and markets its brands directly to consumers through its e-commerce websites and catalogs.

 Urban Outfitters generates the most value for the company, followed by Anthropologie and Free People and Other stores.

 Ratio of Free People & other stores revenues to store revenues is increasing rapidly